 Here are some steps that you can follow to bring your website up to speed:

-Check Your Page Speed
+Check Your Load Time

 The first thing to do is to head over to Google and check your page speed.
 The tool will provide a handy checklist of High Priority, Medium Priority, and Low Priority issues and show you how to fix them.